Dimitrovich702/Dynamic-Music-Player-SL/README.md

 There are a few additional features and improvements planned for the future:

-- Needs song time calculation count time
+- Needs song time calculation count time 👍 👍 👍 11/04/24
 - Added llsettext for playing or stopping songs 👍 👍 👍 07/02/24
 - New Fix "hacks" working in no-script places aswell 👍 👍 👍 31/12/23
 - Add loop/play all songs function
 - Add particles on start (beauty)👍 👍 👍 fixed 06/02/24
 - Add randomizer of channels 👍 👍 👍 fixed 04/02/24
 - Implement a Bigger LLdialog menu  👍 👍 👍 12/02/24 it was there actually
+- idk the bug and that notecard justify.. 👍 👍 👍 09/05/24
 - Create sorting list of categories instead of exhaustive paging as neppingway described

 ## License